 In this saga through Brexit mythology, Kalypso Nicolaidis asks what 'means' means in “Brexit means Brexit.”
 She offers a plea for acknowledging each other’s stories, with their many variants, ambiguities and contradictions.
 And in this spirit of recognition, calls for a mutually respectful, do-no-harm Brexit - the smarter, kinder and gentler Brexit possible in our hard-edged epoch of resentment and frustration.

-The book was inspired by conversations with friends and strangers on all sides of the Brexit saga, with my British husband and my European children, as well as by echoes of a Parisian childhood steeped in Greek mythology.
+The pamphlet offers a different kind of take on Brexit seen through the lens of archetypal myths.
+It was inspired by conversations with friends and strangers on all sides of the Brexit saga, with my British husband and my European children, as well as by echoes of a Parisian childhood steeped in Greek mythology.
 It developed as I was asked about the other side's views on each side of the Channel before and after the British “No”.
 My friend Anne calls it ‘your three screams,’ perhaps because Brexit feels very personal to me (I know, I am not the only one!) as does the failure of the Europe project to live up to its stupendous promise (I know, they try hard!).

-It takes the reader on a journey through three archetypal myths to contrast different understandings of the whole affairs by different people in and outside Britain: leavers vs remainers, leavers vs other leavers, young vs old, cynics vs idealists, Europeans and non-Europeans.
-Myths are used as a shared language in which to conduct a conversation, short of the expectation that we can ever agree, but in the hope that we can at least enter a spirit of mutual recognition as we confront our experiences and visions of the world.
+It takes the reader on a journey through three mythical themes to contrast different understandings of the whole affairs by different people in and outside Britain: leavers vs remainers, leavers vs other leavers, young vs old, cynics vs idealists, Europeans and non-Europeans.
+My hope is that these myths can be used as a shared language in which to conduct a conversation, short of the expectation that we can ever agree, but in the hope that we can at least enter a spirit of mutual recognition as we confront our experiences and visions of the world.

 ‘Exodus' makes Brexit a story about British exceptionalism, therefore both a British problem and a testimony to the EU’s incapacity to accommodate exceptions.